Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Positivity criterion

 This finishes the proof. \end{proof}

-\begin{exmple} By specifying the $\mathfrak{C}$-Lorentzian polynomial $F$ in different settings, we obtain non-vanishing criterion for complete intersections in various contexts.
-For example, it holds on a smooth projective variety, on a compact K\"ahler manifold and on a Lorentzian fan, by taking $F$ to be the volume function with $\mathfrak{C}$ given by the ample or K\"ahler cone. \end{exmple}
+\begin{exmple} By specifying the $\mathfrak{C}$-Lorentzian polynomial $f$ in different settings, we obtain a non-vanishing criterion for complete intersections in various contexts.
+For example, by taking $f$ to be the volume function with $\mathfrak{C}$ given by the ample or K\"ahler cone, it holds on smooth projective varieties, compact K\"ahler manifolds and Lorentzian fans. \end{exmple}